libsbmljs/libsbmljs/readme.md

 ## Preliminaries

-What you will need (tested version):
+What you will need before starting (minimum version):

 * Git (2.4.11)
 * SVN (1.8.15)
 * CMake (3.12.1)